huggingface/optimum-intel/examples/neural_compressor/text-generation/README.md

 The original generation task only supported the PyTorch eager model.
 By calling the `TSModelForCausalLM` class, we can now support a TorchScript model for generation tasks.

-This example also allows us to apply different quantization approaches (such as dynamic, static, The example applies post-training static quantization on a gptj model).
+This example also allows us to apply different quantization approaches (such as dynamic, static, weight-only and aware-training quantization.
+The example applies post-training static quantization on a gptj model).

 Example usage:
 ### apply_quantization with post-training static